 The basic components of installing an under-slab vapor retarder and barrier are as follows:

 - Be sure to select an appropriate sub-base material, taking into consideration the project requirements and the vapor retarder or barrier being installed.
 Properly level and compact the sub-base material to minimize risk of punctures.

 - Create a monolithic membrane between the surface of the slab and moisture sources below the slab as well as at the slab perimeter.
 In other words, make a vapor barrier “bathtub” for the concrete.

 - Roll out vapor barrier with the longest dimension parallel with the direction of the concrete pour.
 Face overlaps away from the concrete pour when possible.

 - Extend vapor barrier over footings and seal to foundation wall, grade beam, or slab at an elevation consistent with the top of the slab or terminate at impediments, such as water stops or dowels.
 Extend vapor barrier over the tops of pile caps and grade beams to a distance acceptable to the structural engineer.

 - Lap all joints a minimum of 6 inches and seal laps in accordance with manufacturer’s recommendations.

-- Seal all penetrations, such as utilities and columns, per the manufacturer’s recommendations.
+- Seal all penetrations like utilities and columns per the manufacturer’s recommendations.

 The summarized instructions are paraphrased from ASTM E 1643.
 Remember that every project presents its own unique challenges and specific moisture barrier needs.
 Always fully review ASTM E 1643, architectural and structural details, local building codes, and manufacturers recommendations prior to installation.